Austin Dillon Bio

-Austin Reed Dillon (born April 27, 1990) is an American professional stock car racing driver competing full-time in the NASCAR Cup Series.
-He drives the No. 3 Chevrolet Camaro ZL1 for Richard Childress Racing (RCR).
-Dillon is a two-time NASCAR champion and is widely recognized for his dramatic victory in the 2018 Daytona 500, echoing the legacy of his grandfather, Richard Childress, and Dale Earnhardt.
+Austin Reed Dillon (born April 27, 1990) is an American professional stock car racing driver.
+He competes full-time in the NASCAR Cup Series, driving the No. 3 Chevrolet Camaro ZL1 for Richard Childress Racing.
+A two-time NASCAR national-series champion, he is the grandson of RCR team owner Richard Childress and the son of former racer Mike Dillon.
+He is best known for winning the 2018 Daytona 500 and the 2017 Coca-Cola 600.

 Early Life and Background